16 International Holidays That Helps To Teach Lasting Values and Essential Skills To Your Children

 2. January 21: International Playdate Day

 This is a day of epic fun and the celebration of play, imagination, and creativity!
 On this screen-free day, millions of children get out and play with their friends.
 Children discover themselves and learn essential skills through play.
 So, organize some playdates for your kids.
-They can meet with other friends and play with the toys they got for Christmas.
+They can meet with other friends and play with the toys they got for Christmas and/or with their favorite toys, like GIGI Bloks, Barbie dolls, Legos, Hot Wheels, etc.

 #selfawareness #selfdiscovery #selfesteem #curiosity #joyoflearning